Newborn PARIS

 Funding Source: The National Institute of Mental Health

-The Newborn Pittsburgh ADHD Risk in Infancy Study (NewPARIS) will examine attention in neonates, infants, and toddlers who do and do not have a parent with ADHD.
+The Newborn Pittsburgh ADHD Risk in Infancy Study (NewPARIS) enrolled 78 families to examine attention in neonates, infants, and toddlers who do and do not have a parent with ADHD; data collection is ongoing.
 This information will help us understand if babies born to parents with ADHD have differences in attention compared to babies of parents without ADHD.
 Outcomes from this study could provide information regarding the ability to detect risk for inattention in the first year of life.
 This is a critical first step towards the ultimate goal of early identification and intervention for children at risk for ADHD.

 Frequently Asked Questions